 It just seems logical to me to allow outside air access (yes, I know it’s limited, but there is some air movement) to the tank to help dry it out.

 But, do not forget to close the drain when you next go to use your compressor.
-These DIY type air compressors are very loud, and you may not hear the air you are compressing busily exiting the tank as it is being compressed, through the still-open tank drain.
+These DIY type air compressors are very loud, and you may not hear the air you are compressing busily exiting the tank as it is being compressed, right through the still-open tank drain.

 If your compressor will not build air pressure, that is one of the first things to check.